bgoldmind/grimm/README.md

 #### Mainnet online.
 First block "timestamp":1564997815 Aug.
 5th, 2019 @ 9:36am (UTC)

+- Key to your Privavy
+Grimm does away with the need for known "who" and "how many".
+Temporary addresses are not stored in the Blockchain.
+Transactions offer the highest level of security.
 - Financial freedom
 No founders TAX.
 All mining rewards go directly to the miners.
 No ICO, STO, IEO, Premine.
-No transaction fees.
+Community governance.
 - FULLY Anonymous
-Powered by Mimblewimble.
+Powered by Magic Mimblewimble.
 Simple wallet.
 - Grimm wallet with built-in GPU and CPU mining.
 Easy-peasy, fresh and squeezy